Understanding Database Normalization

 • Boyce-Codd Normal Form (BCNF): A table is in BCNF if and only if it is in 3NF, and there are no transitive dependencies.

-• Higher Normal Forms: There are additional normal forms, such as 4NF, 5NF, and 6NF, which deal with more complex relationships and dependencies.
+• Higher Normal Forms: There are additional normalization rules, such as 4NF, 5NF, and 6NF, which deal with more complex data relationships.

 Denormalization